grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/04 Examples/01 Inject HTTP faults into Pod.md

 </CodeGroup>

-Notice the argument `--env SKIP_FAULT=1` which makes the `disrupt` function to return without injecting any fault as explained in the [fault injection](#fault-injection) section above.
-Also notice the `--env SVC_IP` argument which passes the external IP used to access the `httpbin` application.
+Notice the argument `--env SKIP_FAULT=1`, which makes the `disrupt` function return without injecting any fault as explained in the [fault injection](#fault-injection) section.
+Also notice the `--env SVC_IP` argument, which passes the external IP used to access the `httpbin` application.

 You should get an output similar to the one shown below (click `Expand` button to see all output).